TheKoola/eosstracker/README.md

 ### Separation of Data Acquisition and Front-end Interface
-One of the core concepts with the HAB Tracker application is that it provides separation between ongoing data acquisition processing and the front-end user interface.
-This allows amateur radio APRS signals to be readily processed as they are received without interference from what the end user might be doing on the front-end interface.
-Conversely, the user interface is not coupled to data acquisition processing and is free to independently query and display data for user consumption.
+One of the core concepts with the HAB Tracker application is that it provides separation between ongoing data acquisition processing tasks and the front-end user interface.
+This allows amateur radio APRS packets across multiple frequencies to be processed as they are received without interference from what the end user might be doing on the front-end interface.

-The use of a database to store data as it entered the system provides insulation and separation of front- and back-end processes.
+A key component of the architecture is the centralized database which stores all incoming APRS packet data enabling parallel access for other processing tasks and the end-user interface.
+This approach allows the front-end interface to query and display data independenty, providing a smooth end-user experience.

 <img src="images/Core-concept.png" alt="The Core Concept">